gurleensethi/api-gateway-case-study/README.md

 - `Heartbeat`: Services have a hearbeat mechanism to denote if they are still available.

 - `Dynamic Service Registration`: Services can register themselves dynamically without the need of restarting gateway server itself.

+## Routing

+One benefit of an API Gateway is that the internal services can communicate with each other using any protocol required, regarless of how the client has connected to the Gateway.